syncfusion-content/uwp-docs/uwp/SfPivotChart/Common/Chart-Types.md

 ![](Chart-Types_images/splineArea.png)

-### Step Area Chart
+### Step area chart

-In the step area Chart, the points are plotted instead of a straight line tracing the shortest path between points; the values are connected by continuous vertical and horizontal lines.
+In the step area chart, the points are plotted instead of a straight line tracing the shortest path between points; the values are connected by continuous vertical and horizontal lines.

-The following code snippet shows how to select a step area chart.
+The following code snippet shows how to select a step area chart:

 {% tabs %}